raspiblitz/raspiblitz-docs/docs/faq/faq.md

 #### Let's Encrypt - DNS-01

 The `DNS-01` standard **proves ownership** by creating `DNS TXT` records on the domain or subdomain you want to use.
-This requires interaction with and access to a dns server but comes with the benefit that `wildcard certificates` can be issued.
+This requires interaction with and access to a DNS server but comes with the benefit that `wildcard certificates` can be issued.

 It is beyond the scope of this FAQ entry to explain all details of this - please refer to the official documentation.